Pyrdacor/Ambermoon-Advanced/dungeons.md

 # Your Cave

 Karl the architect creates this cave for you when you pay him 15000 gold.
-This is only possible after you visited Dor Kiredon on the forest moon.
+This is only possible after you unlocked the treasure room in the old dwarf mine.
-The cave is located to the east of your house at the north end of the garden.
+The cave is located to the east of your house at the north end of the garden/field.

 The cave has 2 levels.
 You enter at the top level.
 There are many holes you can reach which lead to the lower level.
 You will need ropes and/or levitation to proceed.
-But from every lower room you can access one of two corridors back to a ladder which leads to the upper level and eventually back to the cave entrance.
+But from every lower room you can access a corridor back to a ladder which leads to the upper level and eventually back to the cave entrance.

 The corridor is accessed by moving a wall by pulling a lever.
-The rooms above the two ladders also need a lever to connect to the cave entrance room.
+The room above the ladder also needs a lever to connect to the cave entrance room.
 There are also some fake walls.
-You can also use the shovel to dig holes.

 At the end you can find a chest.
 It contains Karl's Ring which grants 25 Swim, 1 Damage, 25 Luck and Magic Defense Level 3.
+There is a big spider boss.

 ```
 Your Cave - Upper Level